Gallery

 info

 Delve into ING’s global art collection and you’ll find a story of commitment.
-A commitment to freedom, a commitment to authenticity and a commitment to consciousness.
+A commitment to freedom, authenticity and consciousness.
 The collection is about breaking conventions, opening minds and challenging boundaries.
+Artists in the ING Collection help to expand our perspectives.
+Their art questions the times we live in and help our community to face the future.

 History